hicsail/notification-service/packages/server/README.md

 2. Fetch all the required dependencies by npm install in the server directory

+3. Please also create .env file in your project and configure the following environmental variables:

 <pre>
 SERVICE_NAME="notification-service"
 MAILGUN_API_KEY=TEST_API_KEY #this needs to be replaced with an actual key to send an email